-The Mluzi era (1994-2004)
+The Muluzi Era (1994-2004)

 The MCP was defeated at the 1994 multi-party elections.
-Bakili Mluzi, a wealthy businessman and trader, headed the new government.
-The political heartland of the United Democratic Movement (UDM) and its allies were poor people in urban areas and marginalized smallholders in the Southern and Northern Regions.
+Bakili Muluzi, a wealthy businessman and trader, headed the new government.
+The political heartland of the United Democratic Front (UDF) and its allies were the urban poor and marginalized smallholders in the Southern and Northern Regions.
 It had no allegiance to the urban elites and the tobacco estate owners who had become the main power base of the MCP.
-The UDM sought to appeal to these constituents through a populist, pro-poor rhetoric and by instituting policies that would provide modest welfare gains for all Malawians in primary health and education as well as transfers of agricultural inputs and free food.
+The UDF sought to appeal to these constituents through a populist, pro-poor rhetoric and by instituting policies that would provide modest welfare gains for all Malawians in primary health and education as well as transfers of agricultural inputs and free food.

-The Mluzi government has been described as pursuing a strategy of neo-patromonalism through financially rewarding its clients and supporters.
-Its failings in governance are well noted (Chinsinga, 2007); during this era, corruption became pervasive within the civil service, while their performance in carrying out their duties deteriorated quickly.
+The Muluzi government has been described as pursuing a strategy of neo-patromonalism through financially rewarding its clients and supporters.
+Its failings in governance are well noted (Chinsinga, 2007); during this era, corruption became pervasive within the civil service, whilst their performance in carrying out their duties deteriorated quickly.
 The government's control of the macroeconomy was weak, resulting in rapid inflation and accumulating debt.
 Similarly, the senior leadership lacked capacity (and will) to shape policy, allowing donors to determine key policies for agriculture.
 This era has been described as a period of policy discord.
-Despite these criticisms, the UDM leaders were politically attuned to the welfare needs of poor people in rural areas and sensitive, in particular, to their ambitions to move out of poverty and live better than their forefathers had under President Banda.
+Despite these criticisms, the UDF leaders were politically attuned to the welfare needs of the rural poor and sensitive, in particular, to their ambitions to move out of poverty and live better than their forefathers had under President Banda.
 The mood for self-improvement was captivated in the government's support for Vision 2020 (National Economic Council, 1998), a strategy adopted in 1999.
-Within the framework of this vision, ordinary Malawians desired to see themselves better clothed, better educated, better advanced and wholly non-poor.
+Within the framework of this vision, ordinary Malawians desired to see themselves better-clothed, better-educated, better-advanced and wholly non-poor.